victorbaldin56/ParaCL/README.md

 * Bison

 ## Examples
-ParaCL syntax is quite similar to C. Examples can be found in `examples` directory.
+ParaCL syntax is quite similar to C. Examples can be found in `tests` directory.

 ## Build
 To build: